Bootstrapping Globally Optimal Variational Calculus Solutions: Examples from the Theory of Framed Space Curves

 \subsection{Minimally Varying Frames}

 The classical Frenet frames are not the only way to attach reference frames to space curves, as pointed out by Bishop \cite{6bishop}.
 Moroever, the Frenet frames are not optimal in the sense of twisting as little as possible around the tangent as the curve is traversed.
+The word `twist' is somewhat problematic, as it can be confused with torsion.
+Whereas torsion is a twisting of the curve, the twisting of the frame attached to the curve does not affect the curve shape. {\blue For this reason, the word ``roll'' can be used in place of ``twist'', which is consistent with the terminology used to describe motions of aircraft and ships.}

 Two ways to modify Frenet frames are described here, which demonstrate the variational formulation from earlier in this paper.
-First the optimal amount of twist along the tangent relative to the Frenet frames is established.
+First the optimal amount of roll along the tangent relative to the Frenet frames is established.
 Next, alternative parameterizations in place of arclength of the curve that have optimality properties are examined.
 Finally, the optimal set of frames and reparameterization are combined, which represents an example of the bootstrapping described previously.

 Prior to conceiving the general concept of bootstrapping globally optimal variational problems, the author considered special cases that arose from the field of robotics \cite{mythesis,optimalpaper}, as reviewed in \cite{harmonic,stochastic}, from which some of this presentation is adapted.